How to Grow Lettuce

 And there are many types of lettuce to grow.

 Planting lettuce in a container enables you to grow lettuce on your deck or patio.
-This is one way of growing lettuce that almost anyone will be able to accomplish.
+This is one way of how to grow lettuce that almost anyone will be able to accomplish.

-There are many lettuce varieties to try and knowing which ones are more tolerant to heat will ensure greater success in warmer climates or during the summer months.
+Knowing which ones are more heat tolerant will ensure greater success in warmer climates or during the summer months.

 Learn how to grow lettuce and harvest an abundant supply of lettuce seeds each year to share with your friends and family.

 - Lettuce should be grown in well-drained soil with a good amount of organic content and soil should not be too acidic or lumpy